-Sustainability and Climate Action Plan Underway The City launched its new Sustainability and Climate Action Plan (S/CAP) initiative in August 2014 to chart a path to a more sustainable future, find ways to improve our quality of life, grow prosperity and create a thriving and resilient community – all while dramatically reducing our carbon footprint.
+The City launched its Sustainability and Climate Action Plan (S/CAP) initiative in August 2014 to chart a path to a more sustainable future, find ways to improve our quality of life, grow prosperity, and create a thriving and resilient community – all while dramatically reducing our carbon footprint.
 Palo Alto is already a world leader in climate protection strategies.
-The S/CAP will build on that leadership – and our successes exceeding the goals of our 2007 climate plan – to create an ambitious plan that also considers broader issues of sustainability, such as land use and biological resources.
+The S/CAP builds on that leadership – and our successes exceeding the goals of our 2007 climate plan – to create an ambitious plan that also considers broader issues of sustainability, such as land use and biological resources.

-In coordination with ongoing efforts – including the Comprehensive Plan Update now underway – and with significant community input, the S/CAP will clearly articulate the challenges facing our city, a vision for the future, and a set of cohesive strategies to realize that vision.
+In coordination with ongoing efforts – including the Comprehensive Plan Update now underway – and with significant community input, the S/CAP clearly articulates the challenges facing our city, a vision for the future, and a set of cohesive strategies to realize that vision.